20th Indiana Infantry Regiment: Gettysburg

-The beating that the 20th Indiana received on July 2 on Houck’s Ridge was severe.
-The regiment suffered 152 casualties, of which 32 were killed outright.
+The beating that the 20th Indiana received on July 2 on Houck's Ridge was severe.
+The regiment suffered 152 casualties, of which 32 were killed outright including Col. John Wheeler who was struck, fell from his horse and died.
 Capt.
 Gilbreath recalled that it was a “sorrowful little band” after their participation in the battle.
-Oliver P. Rood, a private, earned the Medal of Honor on the third day of the battle for capturing the flag of the 21st North Carolina.
+Oliver P. Rood, a private, earned the Medal of Honor on the third day of the battle for capturing the flag of the 21st North Carolina Infantry Regiment.

 Total strength and casualties

 Upon its inception, the 20th Indiana had 1403 men.
 During the war, 201 men were killed in action, and 570 were wounded, 144 were captured, 25 of whom died in Confederate prisons.
 The regiment had a 14.3% killed to enrollment ratio.

 A list of officers killed in action was kept by Capt.
 Erasmus Corwin Gilbreath of I Company, and is as follows: